Breastfeeding 101: Why Is Breast Milk Best?

 In the beginning, aim to breastfeed baby 8-12 times in a 24 hour period.
 This is especially important to stimulate milk supply.
 Breastfeeding works similar to supply and demand, the more milk baby consumes, the more milk will be produced.
 Every baby has his/her own feeding patterns, some babies cluster feed – several feedings in a short period, and others have slow or more evenly spaced feedings.
 Indicators to help determine if the baby is getting enough milk through breastfeeding include: baby has an average of six wet diapers a day and is gaining weight.

 - Turns head side to side, searching motion

 - Bobs head and mouth against caregiver’s shoulder or neck

-- Crying is a late hunger sign and can make it harder to feed baby.
+- Please note: Crying is a late hunger sign and can make it harder to feed baby.

 More About Breastfeeding

 When a mother gives birth naturally then breastfeeding is a natural next step.
-For those women who choose this step there are many places that she can find assistance.
-At The Birth Center we have breastfeeding classes, taught by Certified Lactation Consultants, that you can take before you give birth to help you have a smooth start to breastfeeding.
+For those women who choose this step, there are many places that she can find assistance.
+At The Birthing Center of NY, we have breastfeeding classes.
+They are taught by Certified Lactation Consultants, that you can take before you give birth to help you have a smooth start to breastfeeding.
 You will also have one visit with a Certified Lactation Consultant at your home if you need one.
 There are also many web sites to give you more information.

 Breastfeeding vs. Formula Feeding